Forestview Middle School teacher Kara Hall resigned Wednesday, June 3, after widespread concern over social media statements many deemed racist.

 “The views she expressed on social media earlier this week are contrary to our District's mission to ‘ensure all students achieve their individual potential by providing the highest-quality programs and resources to prepare learners for an ever-changing global society.’
 It is my expectation that every one of the over 1,200 employees at Brainerd Public Schools has a daily goal to affirm and carry out the belief that every student has an invaluable place in our organization and community.

 “Brainerd Public Schools has been working systemically to create equity in all we do, from changing curriculum and instruction to training staff through research-based professional learning.
 We understand that there is still work to do to close gaps in learning that occur in predictable — and thus preventable — patterns according to race and socioeconomic status.
 This equity work remains essential and we as a school district are more committed to it than ever.

-A group of community members who had planned a rally Thursday evening to advocate for Hall’s termination will still rally, but it will be a rally of support for the school district, organizers said.
-The rally is set for 6 p.m. at the intersection of Washington and Sixth streets in Brainerd.
+A group of community members who planned a rally Thursday evening to advocate for Hall’s firing still rallied, but instead it was a rally of support for the school district.

 “Now we will turn that (rally) into a ‘Support Brainerd School Leadership’ event.
 Showing thank you and appreciation for their investigation and for swift action by all parties.

 “We will be there with signs supporting our district, snacks, water and unity as a community making sure to be a voice for all students regardless of color.